 - Construction a three-story senior high school building for the Eastern Nueva Vizcaya National High School, which we turned over to the Department of Education in 2017, and where more than more than 600 students are currently enrolled.

 - More than 100kms of roads to provide communities easier access to market and the business districts.

-Indigenous Rights and Free Prior and Informed Consent
+Free Prior and Informed Consent

 The area around the Didipio mine has been home to different groups over time including the Ilongot, the Ifugao, and the Bugkalot, and we engage with them all.
-We recognize and respect the processes established in the Philippines for the determination and recognition of the rights of communities, including that of Indigenous Peoples, and comply with all requirements.
+We recognise and respect the processes established in the Philippines for the determination and recognition of the rights of communities, including that of Indigenous Peoples, and comply with all requirements.

 Surface Rights Acquisition